 Recognizing the burgeoning of both associate-degree and baccalaureate programs specific to our industry, in the late 1970’s HARF amended its bylaws to offer scholarships to degree-candidate students enrolled in all hospitality, travel and tourism, and culinary arts programs at Western Association of Schools and Colleges (WASC) accredited colleges and universities throughout California.

-HARF now boasts endowments of nearly three million dollars.
-Its major endowed benefactors ($50,000+) include industry luminaries and leaders such as John, Hilda and Mary Louise Gifford, Handlery Hotels, Manny Goodman Memorial, Swig Foundation, George Smith, Hart Smith, Harvey Toy, Hotel Council of San Francisco, Hospitality Financial and Technology Professionals, Henry Meyer, and San Francisco Travel.
+HARF now boasts endowments of nearly $3,000,000.
+Its major endowed benefactors ($50,000+) include industry luminaries such as John, Hilda and Mary Louise Gifford, Handlery Hotels, Manny Goodman Memorial, Swig Foundation, George Smith, Hart Smith, Harvey Toy, Hotel Council of San Francisco, Hospitality Financial and Technology Professionals, Henry Meyer, and San Francisco Travel.

 Since its inception, millions in scholarships have been awarded to thousands of students attending universities throughout California including CCSF, San Francisco State University, University of San Francisco, Cypress College, California State University–East Bay, California State Polytechnic University–Pomona, California State University–Chico, and San Diego State University.